Privacy Policy

 4. What kinds of information do we collect, and from where?

 When you engage with us as an audience member, supporter or workshop participant, we collect your personal information.
-This could be when you purchase a ticket through one of our box office partners, make a donation, take part in a workshop, engage with us on social media, sign up to our mailing list, or visit our website.
+This could be when you purchase a ticket through one of our box office partners, make a donation, take part in a workshop, engage with us on social media, sign up to our mailing list, complete a survey or visit our website.
 These interactions may occur online, in person, by post, or over the phone.

 We may collect information from publicly available sources (e.g. search engines, Companies House and Charity Commission records, news articles) as part of our fundraising practice (as described further below).
 We may also obtain information from individuals working on our behalf such as board members or specialist fundraising organisations or collect information from a person working on your behalf with your consent, such as a personal assistant.